mroshaw/mroshaw.github.io/Subnautica/yourfirstmod_bz/enhancingthemod.md

 1. The knife damage modifier is only applied in the `Start` method, so the player will have to restart the game if they want to change this while in mid-game.
 How could you solve this?
 2. Perhaps the player should pay a penalty for using an overpowered knife?
 How could you deplete the players oxygen by an appropriate amount, perhaps because of the effort involved in doing the extra damage?

-The answers are there, they just need a lot of digging to find, or a lot of time and patience from a Discord group!
+The answers are there, they just need a lot of digging to find, a lot of time and patience, and help and advice from a very friendly and helpful Discord group!